 Together, these two references are probably still the definitive work on the mirages observed in the Strait of Messina.

 In the 1850s, similar mirage phenomena began to be noticed on Lake Geneva by the brothers Charles and Louis Dufour.
 Refraction phenomena on Lake Geneva were studied in a series of articles by F. A. Forel in the 1890s.
-He summarized this early work in his great limnological monograph Le Léman (1895), and continued his study of lake mirages into the early 20th Century, culminating with a paper in Comptes Rendus in 1911.
+He summarized this early work in his great limnological monograph Le Léman (1895), and continued his study of lake mirages into the early 20th Century, culminating with a note in Comptes Rendus and the full paper in 1911.
 The next year he gave an invited talk on this work in Edinburgh, which summarized his work on the Fata Morgana in a form accessible to English-speaking readers.
 (Recently, Forel's observations were confirmed by Eric Frappa's fine pictures of the mirages at Lake Geneva.)

-Forel's view, which is nicely summarized in a more recent paper by Helen Sawyer Hogg, is that the Fata Morgana occurs in the transition between inferior and superior mirages, when both conditions occur together.
-This would amount to a duct, enhanced by the additional effect of an inferior mirage below it.
+Forel's view, which is nicely summarized in a paper by Helen Sawyer Hogg, was that the Fata Morgana occurs in the transition between inferior and superior mirages, when both conditions occur together.
+This would amount to a duct , enhanced by the additional effect of an inferior mirage below it.
 (Such combinations actually do occur over water; the Vatican photographs show many instances of both inferior and mock mirages, for example.)

 … at certain times, and especially when there is no wind, shapes are seen gathering in the sky which assume the forms of animals of every kind; and some of these remain fixed, but others begin to move, sometimes retreating before a man and at other times pursuing him, and in every case, since they are of monstrous size, they strike such as have never experienced them with wondrous dismay and terror. … although the natives, who have often met with such things, pay no attention to the phenomenon.